campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 In other words, in order to keep up with expectations and to remain competitive, Japanese animation studios can't simply fall back to their old ways of still-frame lip-flapping and stiff, choppy animation.
 In fact, as the quote above suggests, they need to spend much more money than they were previously spending.

-### Expensive Anime is Too Big to Fail
+### Expensive Anime is Too Big to Fail, so No One Takes Risks Anymore
 Therefore, anime production studios have been feeling the pressure to spend more money to keep up with consumer expectations, as well as competition from global giants like netflix and amazon.
 But these decisions to spend more money don't simply exist in a vacuum.
 When anime becomes more expensive to make, it means that studios can't make as many shows.
-And when a studio can't make as many shows, it means that they have less tolerance for any one show to perform poorly.
+When a studio can't make as many shows, it means that they have less tolerance for any one show to perform poorly.
 Consider the following examples:
 * Studio A produces 10 shows, and 2 flop
 * Studio B produces 5 shows, and 2 flop